EMP Protection Standards

 MIL-STD-188-125-1 gives the specifications for HEMP hardening of fixed facilities, making fixed communication facilities resistant to EMP bursts.
 Military Standard 188-125-2 is the standard for the EMP hardening of transportable systems like command and control systems, communications equipment, sensors and computers.

 MIL-STD-202 describes the testing methods and environmental requirements at a component level for electronic components.
-MIL-STD-202 version G was published in 2002.

 MIL-STD 810 gives the Environmental Requirements at a Box Level for electronics, also called the top level assembly.
 MIL-STD-810 describes the environmental engineering considerations for these units and the laboratory testing they must go through.
 This includes electromagnetic exposure.